For all emergencies, call 000.

 You have a right to access your personal information, subject to some exceptions allowed by law, and to request a change to your information if you consider it inaccurate.

-If you’d like to access your personal information or medical records please contact the Calvary Health Care Kogarah Privacy Officer
+If you’d like to request access to your personal information or medical records please contact the Calvary Health Care Kogarah Privacy Officer

 If your information has been archived, we may charge a fee for searching for and providing access to your information.